PetarBarakov/CW2_EmbedTech/README.md

 ## Sample Interrupt

 This is the sample interrupt that is used to output sounds from the keyboards by outputing volage values stored in the double buffer, which are loaded by the audio sample generation task.
 It is called using a clock at a frequency of 22kHz.
-Double bufferinga allows for more complex funtions to be used in the sample generation thread, while the interrupt simply outputs the voltage levels to the buffer.
+Double buffering allows for more complex funtions to be used in the sample generation thread to generate audio samples and thus more complex waveforms, while the interrupt simply outputs the voltage levels to the analogue output pin.

 # Task Timing Charaterisation, Critical Instant Analysis and Quantification of CPU Utilization